hassaneslami2765/devise-otp-plus/README.md

+# This is still a Work In Progress, do not try to use yet

 # Devise::OTP_plus

 Devise OTP is a Two-Factor Authentication extension for Devise.
 The second factor is done using an [RFC 6238](https://datatracker.ietf.org/doc/html/rfc6238) Time-Based One-Time Password (TOTP) implemented by the [rotp library](https://github.com/mdp/rotp).